ouravantgarde/red-rainbow/competitors.md

 Baers are full of %%at**Sharp Objects**++%, and deal 20 light contact damage as a result.
 Furthermore, every 15% health lost, a Splinter will crawl out of them.
 Splinters are razor-covered metal spiders that rapidly crawl and jump after Avnlyla to deal 30 light contact damage, and have 40 health.

-Baer is a %%pa**Motherly**++% figurs, and will enrage if any non-supreme enemy is killed, causing it to use abilities more often.
+Baer is a %%pa**Motherly**++% figure, and will temporarily enrage whenever any enemy smaller than it  is killed, causing it to use abilities more often.
 It can also %%pa**Patch**++% to save any enemy being damaged too fast, with lower tolerance for low health enemies, sending out string from its left paw to grip any non-superheavy weighted enemy to rapidly pull it close.
 Any enemy saved will be put behind Baer, be healed for 40% missing health health, cleansed, and gain the %%db**Imprinted**++% buff.
 Imprinted enemies gain a second point of interest centered on Baer, causing them to always stay closer.
 If an Imprinted enemy is killed, Baer will unlock %%at**Sew**++% to punish Avnlyla.
 With its left paw, Baer will occasionally attempt to fire stringed needles into Avnlyla's body to leash her reel her close, gripping the string to prevent her from leaving the area.
 This heavy snare is special, as each dash to escape it will deal 20 light damage and apply the %%db**Hemorrhaging**++% debuff to Avnlyla, adding +5 light damage to any damage taken for 10 seconds.
 It is inescapable otherwise.

 On death, it will %%pa**Traumatize**++% enemies around it, revealing the strange amount of gore and metal inside of it.
 This will cause any enemies around it to lose 10% health and activate any enrages they have.
 If the enemy can not enrage, it will heal 30% of their health back over the course of 20 seconds.